Almir Ajzeraj

-Almir Ajzeraj (born 5 October 1997) is a Kosovan professional footballer who plays as a left midfielder for Kosovan club FC Drita.
+Almir Ajzeraj (born 5 October 1997) is a Kosovan professional footballer who plays as a left midfielder for Kosovan club Drita.

 Club career

 Skënderbeu Korçë

 On 23 July 2018, Ajzeraj joined Albanian Superliga side Skënderbeu Korçë, on a four-year contract.
 On 17 August 2018, he made his debut in a 1–0 home win against Partizani Tirana after coming on as a substitute at 73rd minute in place of Nazmi Gripshi.

 Loan at Ballkani

 On 28 January 2019, Ajzeraj joined Kosovo Superleague side Ballkani, on loan until the end of 2018–19 season.
 On 10 February 2019, he made his debut with Ballkani in the quarter-final of 2018–19 Kosovar Cup against Kika after being named in the starting line-up.
 He made his league appearance on 16 February after being named in the starting line-up in a 2–0 home win against Drenica.

 International career

 On 21 March 2017, Ajzeraj received a call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification match against Republic of Ireland U21 and made his debut after coming on as a substitute at 68th minute in place of Leonard Pllana.